If you know your bags then you’d be familiar with Longchamp‘s iconic Le Pliage, a quintessential travel essential.

 On her vision for Longchamp

-All I may say for the moment is that we’re working on the read-to-wear and shoes collections development to make it more exciting each season.
-We’re making more and more innovations in the materials we use, in our designs, but always being faithful to our values.
+All I may say for the moment is that we’re working on the ready-to-wear and shoes collections development to make it more exciting each season.
+We’re making more innovations in the materials and designs we use, but always being faithful to our values.
 We’ve also had two runway shows in NYC now – the third one coming during the SS ’20 NYFW – so it’s really important to us to keep on showing that Longchamp is unexpected and really more fashion-oriented.
 It was a huge step for our brand and I’m proud that we did it.

 On collaborations with Jeremy Scott, Mary Katrantzou, and Shayne Oliver